AB1825 California's Sexual Harassment Training Law

-It is not wonder why businesses are leaving California by the droves.
+It is not a wonder why businesses are leaving California by the droves.

 Because of this new law your organization is required to have already completed the first round of training.
 Arguably this is yet one more burden that has been placed on California businesses that may have an impact on driving them out of the state.

 The new AB1825 regulation requires that the businesses provide a minimum of two hours or more of sexual harassment training to every supervisor every two years.
 Even more of a burden is that they are counting independent contractors and temporary employees as being employees of the organization.
 This may not sound like a tremendous burden but when you add all the other requirements on California based company’s it begins to add up quickly.
 Not just in the idea of the cost of training but the management of the entire process.

 The new law, AB1825, also requires that the sexual harassment training include practical guidance on the federal and state statutory laws.
 In addition, it must provide effective remedies on how to prevent or correct sexual harassment.
 The remedies must be communicated and available to the victims.
 Like most new laws the real meat of the law will come from legal actions played out in the courts.
 Similar to the ADA laws when they first came out.
 Initially so much was left to interpretation until a judge makes a ruling.
 Then everyone scrambles to make their adjustments to comply.

 When a company is challenged in court from a victim everyone will quickly see that the new law, AB1825, will be tested.
 The court is going to want to see and/or know that the company fulfilled its requirement to train the supervisor’s.
 They will question why the victim was placed into a situation whereby they were sexually harassed, discriminated, or retaliated against.
 My guess is that the company will be found liable for not going far enough to stop or prevent the violation.